ContactEngineering/topobank/docs/deploy.rst

     # ------------------------------------------------------------------------------
     DOMAIN_NAME=contact.engineering

+Caddy is used because it allows for having an SSL-secured site very easily.

 .envs/.production./django
 .........................

-Configures Python part: Django, Celery
+Configures Python part: Django and Celery.
+You can use this as template:

 .. code::